List of Big Nate characters and premises: Genghis

 Mrs. Godfrey's blonde puppy.
 Appeared once when Francis and Nate were having an argument that every single dog likes Nate until Genghis nearly attacked him.

+Bootsy

+Mrs. Godfrey's former dog, who appeared just once in a 1995 strip.

 Pickles

 Francis' cat, Pickles is an outdoor cat and usually hangs out on the driveway.
 She also has a crush on Spitsy, the neighborhood dog, much to Nate's annoyance.

-Ken Rosa's Dog
+Ken Rosa's dog

 Owned by Mr. Rosa but not much is known about him since no one mentions him.
 He is seen at Mr. Rosa's house when Nate asks Rosa for ideas for competition against Jefferson Middle School.
 He is a pug.

 Cinnamon

-Cinnamon is the cat who attacked Nate at the age of 4, giving him ailurophobia, the fear of cats.
+Cinnamon, a 4 month old cat who attacked Nate at the age of 4, giving him ailurophobia, the fear of cats.